-Using the resonance frequency obtained from the ODER measurement, the Rabi oscillations between $\ket{0}$ and $\ket{1}$ are observed.
-Figure \ref{fig:Rabi} (a) shows the experimental sequence for the measurement.
-The microwave pulse is applied between the two laser pulses.
-Figure \ref{fig:Rabi} (b) shows the Rabi oscillation at the input microwave power of 828 $\mu$W. The Rabi frequency is 87.8 MHz.
-Compared to the power required to drive the spin of NV$^-$ at a similar distance from the electrode (several $\mu$m), the required power is three orders of magnitude smaller.
+Using the resonance frequency obtained from ODER measurement, the Rabi oscillations between $\ket{0}$ and $\ket{1}$ are observed.
+Figure \ref{fig:Rabi} (a) shows the experimental sequence for measurement, where the microwave pulse is applied between the two laser pulses.
+Figure \ref{fig:Rabi} (b) shows the Rabi oscillation at an input microwave power of 504 $\mu$W, where the Rabi frequency is 87.8 MHz.
+Compared to the power required to drive a spin of NV$^-$ at a similar distance from the electrode (several $\mu$m), the required power is three orders of magnitude smaller.
 Figure \ref{fig:Rabi} (c) shows the Rabi frequency as a function of the square root of the microwave power.
-The Rabi frequency increases linearly with the square root of the microwave power.
-The slope is 3.86 MHz/$\mu$W$^{1/2}$, which is in good agreement with the value obtained from the measurement of the Rabi splitting, 3.37 MHz/$\mu$W$^{1/2}$.
+Here, the Rabi frequency linearly increases with the square root of the microwave power, and the slope is 3.86 (3) MHz/$\mu$W$^{1/2}$, which is in good agreement with the value obtained from the Rabi splitting measurement of 3.37 MHz/$\mu$W$^{1/2}$.

-We also investigate the coherence time, $T_2^*$, of the orbital state using the Ramsey interference.
+The coherence time, $T_2^*$, of the orbital state is also investigated using the Ramsey interference.
 Figure \ref{fig:Ramsey} (a) shows the experimental sequence.
-The two microwave $\pi/2$ pulses are applied between the initialize and readout laser pulses.
-Figure \ref{fig:Ramsey} (b) shows the Ramsey interference with some detuning as a function of free precession time.
-From the curve fit, the detuning is 58 MHz and $T_2^*$ is 30.2 ns.
-Origins of the decoherence are attributed to the surrounding nuclear spins \cite{Becker2018,Nguyen2019a}, the spectral diffusion \cite{Robledo2010} in the ground state, and thermal phonons resonant with the orbital transition as proposed for SiV \cite{Jahnke2015}.
-The value of $T_2^*$ is similar to the spin coherence time of SiV at around 5 K (30-50 ns) \cite{Rogers2014a,Pingault2014,Maity2020}.
-Thus, a further increase of $T_2^*$ is expected by decreasing the temperature as SiV and the dynamical decoupling.
+The two microwave $\pi/2$ pulses are applied between the initializing and readout laser pulses.
+Figure \ref{fig:Ramsey} (b) shows the Ramsey interference with some detuning as a function of the free precession time.
+Based on curve fitting, the detuning is 58 MHz and $T_2^*$ is 31.0 (3.6) ns.
+The origins of the decoherence are attributed spectral diffusion \cite{Robledo2010} in the ground state and thermal phonons that are resonant with the orbital transition proposed for SiV \cite{Jahnke2015}.
+The value of $T_2^*$ is similar to the spin coherence time of SiV at approximately 5 K (30-50 ns) \cite{Rogers2014a,Pingault2014,Maity2020}.
+Thus, a further increase in $T_2^*$ is expected by decreasing the temperature and the application of the dynamical decoupling as SiV.